pastorhudson/raspberry_pi_gmail_notifier/README.md

 It looks at the fullcount tag and if it's greater than 0 it turns on the PIN configured in config.ini

-There are no dependencies outside of Pyhton Standard Library and RPi.GPIO.
+There are no dependencies outside of Python Standard Library and RPi.GPIO.

 ## 1 INSTALL
 ### Clone The Repo
 `git clone https://github.com/pastorhudson/raspberry_pi_gmail_notifier.git`

-### Install Rpi.GPIO if it's not already installed.
+#### Install Rpi.GPIO if it's not already installed.
-`sudo apt-get update`
+- `sudo apt-get update`
-`sudo apt-get install rpi.gpio`
+- `sudo apt-get install rpi.gpio`

 ## 2 Edit config.ini
 Change the values in config.ini to configure the script.